 - We do not have strong data on human use to compare but it appears that possibly 75% of antibiotics are used in animals.
 However, only 13% are used for reasons other than the treatment of infections.

 - It is not true that antibiotics are used to compensate for unclean conditions on today’s farms.
 The assumption is that if we went back to the way grandpa raised animals, we would not have a problem.
 Antibiotics were created for that time period and plenty of them were used back then.

 - Antibiotics have been used on the farm for 50 or 60 years and they are still useful for the purposes they were created.
 This shows we have not created so-called “superbugs” on the farm.

 - If we restrict the use of antibiotics on the farm, do we create the risk of unhealthy animals coming into the food supply?
 We have to be careful to not cause unintended consequences.

 - Regarding the claim from the director-general of the World Health Organization: while it is possible that certain pathogens will require antibiotics that we currently don’t have, such a broad generalization across all antibiotics and all bacterial types borders on scare-mongering.

-Although in total, animals use significantly more antibiotics than humans, that amount may not be excessive given that is used to produce 135 billion pounds of nutritious and wholesome meat products.
+Although in total, animals use significantly more antibiotics than humans, that amount may not be excessive given that it is used to produce 135 billion pounds of nutritious and wholesome meat products.
 Animal agriculture recognizes that antibiotic resistance is a serious public health issue.
 Everybody involved in raising animals needs to take responsibility for their role.
 As scientists studying antibiotic use in food animals have seen, this is being done by establishing and following appropriate responsible use protocols.

 Dr. Hurd concluded that if the responsible use of antibiotics is limited, it will result in food animal production having a greater environmental impact, reduced productivity, diminished animal health, and potentially higher food prices.